-Follow Adder comes with all the basic features of an automated Instagram bot – along with a few bonus ones, too.
+Follow Adder comes with all the basic features of an automated Instagram bot – along with a few bonus ones, to grow your Instagram, too.
 Plus, it’s very affordable for what it can do for you – potentially the most affordable of the bots available right now.

 3. Use Automatic Liking Services

 The third and final outsourcing option in this category is an automatic liking service.
-The most popular one in this genre is Social10x.
+The most popular one in this genre is SocialViral.

-Social10x is a system that automatically ensures your posts get likes.
+SocialViralx is a system that automatically ensures your posts get likes.
 In layman’s terms, you are buying likes for your posts.
-They say that these are organic likes and that you will not get banned from Instagram for using them.
+They say that these are organic likes and that you will not get banned from Instagram for growing your Instagram this way.